Pays interdit

-Pays interdit (Forbidden Land) is a surrealist painting by Wolfgang Paalen, originally called L´upyre, which in the final version of 1937 shows a drop-shaped stylized idol of femininity with tentacle-like arms, that stands in precarious proximity to an abyss opening unexpected in dark-crystalline forms to the observer.
+Pays interdit (Forbidden Land) is a surrealist painting by Wolfgang Paalen, originally called L´upyre, which in the final version of 1937 shows a drop-shaped stylized idol of femininity with tentacle-like arms, that stands in precarious proximity to an abyss opening unexpectedly in dark-crystalline forms to the observer.
 Three spherical space-bodies hover in front of them, two of which are shaped like falling, burning meteorites.
 The painting is the first oil painting by Paalen, that is artfully based on his surrealist technique of fumage.
 It explores the theme of mortal fears and primordial femininity with a hermetical iconography.
 The painting is presently in a private collection.

 Background

 Paalen started to work on this picture during the first two weeks of October 1936 after a severe psychogenic crisis.
 In August 1936, he had to learn that a prolonged affair of Pablo Picasso with his wife Alice (Alice Rahon) had led to a pregnancy and abortion.
 Paalen later commented on the depressions which he could finally channel into a proper furor of creation resulting in some of his best works of the surrealist period: "It was as if the fire, or the germ to it, collapsed into itself, and in its place all that is terrible comes to the fore. (...)
 My vision has once more turned inward.
 I now can say rightly, I contemplate like the old pagan Apollonius, from within."

 Back in Paris after a realigning journey to Greece in October 1936, he began to work on the mysterious picture that would occupy him until the following year and should testimony this fall into the abyss of death almost solemnly described with reference to the mystic Apollonius of Tyana: an apocalyptic landscape dominated by a female deity and falling meteoric planets.
 Pays interdit is also the first oil painting in which the Fumage is elaborately worked into the fine crystalline structures of the lower part.
 Paalen designs his personal model of the permeable surreal soul-image in the form of a fragmented landscape, pulsating with a mixture of feminine mysticism and romantic shudder, reminiscent of pre-Celtic fairies and their cosmic allusions as they are known from the lyrical tradition of Brittany.
 The poet friend André Breton spoke in view of this prototype for the later great Fumages from 1937–39 of symbols for a kind of extended inner view: "Paalen´s secret lies in having succeeded in seeing, in letting us see from the inside of the bubble."